-Objective: Promoting our food pillar in urban communities.
-We ask IDEAS For Us to help us fundraise to create 200 Vertical Farms in 2019 to improve beneficiary food security and incomes, in Kasese Municipality, Kampala city, and Wakiso District towns, as well as improving IDEAS visibility.
+Objective: Promote our food pillar in urban communities.
+We ask IDEAS For Us to help us fundraise in order to create 200 Vertical Farms in 2019 that will improve beneficiary food security and incomes, in Kasese Municipality, Kampala city, and Wakiso District towns, as well as improving IDEAS visibility.

 Objective: Plan to create a mini-irrigation project to provide water and fertilizer from fish to improve crop harvests in Kiburara community, Kasese District, Uganda.
-This community has a problem with dry weather conditions but near a water system. with two flowing rivers.
+This community has a problem with dry weather conditions despite it being near a water system, with two flowing rivers.

-Objective: In response to the above health challenges, IDEAS For Uganda in partnership with Mase medical Foundation plan to organize one mobile clinic per month in Eastern and Western Uganda, benefiting between 500-1000 people per clinic.
+Objective: In response to the above health challenges, IDEAS For Us – Uganda in partnership with Mase Medical Foundation plan to organize one mobile clinic per month in Eastern and Western Uganda, benefiting between 500-1000 people per clinic.

-Objective: To empower a motivated IDEAS For Uganda team in coordinating impact-oriented actions of community and academic institutions based branches/chapters across the Country in 2020
+Objective: Empower a motivated IDEAS For Uganda team in coordinating impact-oriented actions of community and academic institutions based branches/chapters across the Country in 2020

 Intellectual decisions on environmental awareness solutions for Uganda (IDEAS For Uganda) is a self-governing organization and extension of the IDEAS Movement, guided by the efforts of IDEAS For Us, an official 501(c)3 Non-Profit Organization in the United States and accredited by the United Nations.
 IDEAS For Uganda is legally recognized in Uganda and mandated to operate in the whole country.

-IDEAS For Uganda as well as IDEAS at large stand to; educate, engage and empower people of all ages in humanitarian and environmental sustainability through research, awareness, and actions.
-We focus on the following pillars: Wastes, water, Food, Energy and ecology.
-Health and Poverty eradication are key cross-cutting issues we are promoting too.
+IDEAS For Uganda as well as IDEAS at large stand to educate; engage; and empower people of all ages in humanitarian and environmental sustainability through research; awareness; and actions.
+We focus on the following pillars: waste; water; food; energy; and ecology.
+Health and Poverty eradication are key cross-cutting issues we are promoting as well.

-Founded in 2012 by Masereka Adidas, Matovu Paul, and Sinamakosa Isaac, IDEAS For Uganda has grown to be our largest international presence on the African continent.
+Founded in 2012 by Masereka Adidass, Matovu Paul, and Sinamakosa Isaac, IDEAS For Uganda has grown to be our largest international presence on the African continent.

-In October 2011, A friend to Masereka Adidas in the United States of America in the names of; Wendy Noto got interested in researching environmental challenges in Uganda focusing on water supply.
-Progressively, the discussion went beyond water to general environmental sustainability threats like deforestation, wastes, extreme seasons affecting food production and destruction of ecology.
+In October 2011, A friend of Masereka Adidas in the United States, Wendy Noto, became interested in researching environmental challenges in Uganda focusing on water supply.
+Water as well as sustainability threats like deforestation; wastes; extreme seasons affecting food production; and destruction of ecology were all discussed.